 Gently brush the earth and leaves off the mushrooms, slice then place them in a large saucepan.
 Sprinkle with salt and pour over a mixture of half white vinegar / half water.
 Simmer for about 5-10 minutes.
 Drain the mushrooms then spread on a clean tea towel to dry.

 They should be dry but still pliable – the length of time will depend on your kitchen environment but usually 24 hours is enough.

 Now layer the mushrooms in jars, adding a few black peppercorns, fennel or coriander seeds, and tucking in a few sprigs of thyme, bay leaves and dried chillies here and there.
-Pour over some good quality Extra Virgin Olive Oil, press down well to release any air pockets, then seal the jars.
-Now place the jars as in the previous recipe for Caponata, on a tea towel in a large saucepan.
-Pour in water to halfway up the jars and simmer for 10 minutes, then carefully remove the jars and allow to cool.
-They will keep for a few months.
+Pour over some good quality Extra Virgin Olive Oil, tap the jar down on the surface, press down well to make sure there are no air pockets, and seal the jars.
+They will keep for a month or two.